-Our latest blog comes from Postgraduate QNIS Prizewinner from the University of Edinburgh, Temitayo Odewusi, pictured below (centre) with Aisha Holloway from University of Edinburgh (left) and Clare Cable, Chief Executive and Nurse Director of QNIS (right).
+Postgraduate QNIS Prizewinner from the University of Edinburgh, Temitayo Odewusi, pictured below (centre) with Aisha Holloway from University of Edinburgh (left) and Clare Cable, Chief Executive and Nurse Director of QNIS (right) has written this blog discussing her area of research – adolescent sexual and reproductive health in Nigeria and beyond.

 When I received the email about the QNIS award, I was very surprised because I least expected to get nominated for this prestigious award.
 At the same time, I felt truly honoured to have been considered and nominated.
 Receiving the QNIS award has positively impacted me, my research study and the passion for adolescent sexual and reproductive health in Nigeria and beyond.